HyphenSouth/Thunderdome-Fantasy/readme.md

 ### Bleed 🩸
 	Damage per Turn: 1 to 5 (see below)
+A DoT effect that starts weak but becomes increasingly dangerous over time and especially when stacked.
 The max damage increases by x1.2 at the start of each turn.
 This effect has no set duration.
 Instead there is a chance for it to wear off at the start of each turn.